csanyika/Python_assignments/README.md

 # Python_assignments
-Assignments completed using Python from Master's level classes.
+Assignments completed in Python from Master's level classes including the use of Pandas, NumPy, TensorFlow and Keras.

+Encorporates data wrangling, data visualization, interactive data visualization, iteration and simulation study.